quintinfsmith/pagan/README.md

 ## Contribute

-Pull requests are welcome but if you're not condfident with development, feel free to create an issue
+Pull requests are welcome but if you're not confident with development, feel free to create an issue

 https://github.com/quintinfsmith/pagan/issues